+51 952325450 info@manunatureperu.com

 Leaving the reserve behind, we navigate the Alto Madre de Dios River, taking in the breathtaking scenery and reflecting on the remarkable experiences of the past days.
 We arrive at the Atalaya port, where we bid adieu to the river and continue our adventure by road.

 As we leave Paucartambo, we embark on the final leg of our journey, heading back to Cusco.
 The road winds through stunning mountain vistas, offering panoramic views of the Andean landscape.
-We arrive in Cusco in the late afternoon, bringing an end to our unforgettable Manu National Park adventure.
+We arrive in Cusco in the afternoon, bringing an end to our unforgettable Manu National Park adventure.

 FAQ's